picccard/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 parPrivateDnsResourceGroupId | No       | Resource ID of the Resource Group that conatin the Private DNS Zones.
 If left empty, the policy Deploy-Private-DNS-Zones will not be assigned to the corp Management Group. parPrivateDnsZonesNamesToAuditInCorp | No       | Provide an array/list of Private DNS Zones that you wish to audit if deployed into Subscriptions in the Corp Management Group.
 NOTE: The policy default values include all the static Private Link Private DNS Zones, e.g. all the DNS Zones that dont have a region or region shortcode in them.
 If you wish for these to be audited also you must provide a complete array/list to this parameter for ALL Private DNS Zones you wish to audit, including the static Private Link ones, as this parameter performs an overwrite operation.
-You can get all the Private DNS Zone Names form the `outPrivateDnsZonesNames` output in the Hub Networking or Private DNS Zone modules. parDisableAlzDefaultPolicies | No       | Set Enforcement Mode of all default Policies assignments to Do Not Enforce. parVmBackupExclusionTagName | No       | Name of the tag to use for excluding VMs from the scope of this policy.
+You can get all the Private DNS Zone Names form the `outPrivateDnsZonesNames` output in the Hub Networking or Private DNS Zone modules. parDisableAlzDefaultPolicies | No       | Set Enforcement Mode of all default Policies assignments to Do Not Enforce. parVulnerabilityAssessmentProvider | No       | The vulnerability assessment solution to provision to machines.
+Setting this value to default will push the Qualys vulnerability assessment.
+The value mdTvm will push Microsoft defender vulnerability management. parVmBackupExclusionTagName | No       | Name of the tag to use for excluding VMs from the scope of this policy.
 This should be used along with the Exclusion Tag Value parameter. parVmBackupExclusionTagValue | No       | Value of the tag to use for excluding VMs from the scope of this policy (in case of multiple values, use a comma-separated list).
 This should be used along with the Exclusion Tag Name parameter. parExcludedPolicyAssignments | No       | Adding assignment definition names to this array will exclude the specific policies from assignment.
 Find the correct values to this array in the following documentation: https://github.com/Azure/ALZ-Bicep/wiki/AssigningPolicies#what-if-i-want-to-exclude-specific-policy-assignments-from-alz-default-policy-assignments